 Yet there was that little boy asking him probably several times a month to “tell me about the war, Daddy.”
 By the time I was an adult, I knew the story well, though I heard Dad tell it in full and in detail only once in his life, in a private setting among friends.
 It is something out of a Spielberg movie.

 When World War II broke out, Dad volunteered for the army as soon as he was old enough, serving first as a military police officer and then training in Fort Benning for the paratrooper corps.
 Dad became a corporal in the 17th Airborne Division.
-His first jump took place in March of 1945, shortly after the Battle of the Bulge.
-Serving as squad leader, Dad and some twenty other men jumped out of their military glider into the sky, filled with the lead of German bullets, near the Rhine River.
-Dad opened his parachute and landed roughly in the midst of an open field, part of a German farm; the Nazis had fired at the American paratroopers in the air but Dad was unharmed.
+His first jump took place in March of 1945, during Operation Varsity, shortly after the Battle of the Bulge.
+Varsity was the largest single airborne operation in history, involving some 17,000 paratroopers, and it involved landing on top of two German divisions near the Rhine River.
+Serving as squad leader, Dad and some twenty other men jumped out of their transport aircraft into a sky filled with the lead of German bullets.
+Dad opened his parachute and landed roughly, in the midst of an open field, part of a German farm; the Nazis had fired at the American paratroopers in the air but Dad was unharmed.

 Hitting the ground, Dad realized that his squad had landed far from the planned drop zone.
 He guardedly raised his head and yelled to his comrades, who were lying in the grass, seemingly cowering from the German gunfire.
 They needed to get out of the open and under some cover!
 But no one moved.
 Dad scurried over to a couple of the men—boys really, mostly close to his age—and found that they were dead.
 The shock hit him that all the others were dead too.
 Seeing a tree-line nearby, he ran for the cover of the woods.
 As he did so, he looked up and saw a German soldier perched in barn window, drawing aim with a rifle on this lone American survivor of the jump.
 Suddenly, Dad felt what he described as “a shovel hitting my chest,” and he was knocked to the ground.
 By the grace of God, the force of the bullet tearing into his chest threw him into a ditch, out of the line of fire of the man who had shot him.